 Admire the Twelve Apostles

-There are more things to do around the Lorne area however it made sense to me to drive on further towards the more popular Great Ocean Road sites such as the Twelve Apostles on the first day.
+There are a few more things to do around the Lorne area however it made sense to me to drive on further towards the more popular Great Ocean Road sites such as the Twelve Apostles on the first day.
 Therefore there were still some things to do more locally in the morning and also on the drive back to Melbourne on the Sunday.